-I used to consider myself as the BBQ master until my friend challenged me to compete with him for cooking a brisket.
-I had a little knowledge about this thing, but my pride in the BBQ skills I possess didn’t let me practice how to trim a brisket for cooking.
+I used to consider myself as the BBQ master until my friend challenged me to compete with him to cook a brisket.
+I had a little knowledge about this thing, but my pride in the BBQ skills I possess didn’t let me practice how to trim a brisket for smoking.
 And that’s where the trouble began!

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

-Trimming brisket is a very tricky job, and if not done correctly, the final result will be a disaster.
-And that “proper trimming” wasn’t included within my skills.
+Trimming brisket is a very tricky job; if not done correctly, the final result will be a disaster.
+And that “proper trimming” wasn’t included in my skills.

-So, I guess you already got the idea of what the result of the competition was!
+So, I guess you already got an idea of what the result of the competition was!
 However, I don’t want any of you to face that embarrassment.

 Powder-free Nitrile Gloves: For precise trimming, you need a proper grip on the meat.
 And a pair of powder-free nitrile gloves will help you in this matter.